 The Commissioner also monitors South Wales Police progress against recommendations made by Her Majesty’s Inspectorate for Constabulary & Fire and Rescue Services (HMICFRS) and responds to relevant HMICFRS reports.
 For more information click here.

-To find out more information on the Commissioner’s scrutiny arrangements, contact the Scrutiny and Assurance Manager (Hannah Jenkins-Jones) at Hannah.email@example.com .
+To find out more information on the Commissioner’s scrutiny arrangements, contact the Strategic Lead for Scrutiny and Assurance (Hannah Jenkins-Jones) at Hannah.firstname.lastname@example.org .

 South Wales Police and Crime Commissioner Alun Michael has responded to comments made today by North Wales Police & Crime Commissioner Arfon Jones…Read More >

 The South Wales Police and Crime Panel (the Panel) is looking for a committed and enthusiastic individual to join the Panel as an Independent Co-opted…Read More >